ngkhiem97/cpp-networking/README.md

 | ------------------------------------ | ------------- |
 | write(s, b, [cmp], [ec])             | Writes into socket s from a const buffer b according to completion condition cmp.
 Sets the error_code ec if an error condition is encountered, otherwise, throws a system_error |
 | write_at(s, off, b, [cmp], [ec])     | Writes into socket s, from a mutable buffer b starting from size_t offset off, according to completion condition cmp.
 Sets the error_code ec if an error condition is encountered; otherwise, throws a system_error |

+The file **./src/simple_http_client.cpp implements** a simple HTTP client example that connects to a server and requests a response, which outputs the HTTP response of www.google.com.